State Funeral Service for President Jimmy Carter

-The Joint Service Honor Guard carries the casket of former president Jimmy Carter Special Air Mission 39 at Joint Base Andrews, Md., Jan.
-7, 2025.
-Carter, the 39th president of the United States and 2002 Nobel Peace Prize recipients for his humanitarian efforts, passed away on December 29, 2024, at this home in Plains Georgia, at the age of 100.
+U.S service members with the Joint Task Force - National Capital Region Ceremonial Honor Guard participate in the State Funeral of former President Jimmy Carter at Washington National Cathedral in Washington, Jan.
+9, 2025.
+Carter, the 39th President of the United States and 2002 Nobel Peace Prize recipient for his humanitarian efforts, passed away on Dec.
+29, 2024, at his home in Plains, Georgia, at the age of 100.
 (DoD photo by Henry Villarama)

 |Date Taken: